ghunteranderson/better_blasting/README.md

-# Will Not Implement
+## Will Not Implement
-These furnace products were intentionally left out of the Better Blasting datapack.
+These furnace products were intentionally left out of the Better Blasting data pack.

 | | Product |
 |-|-|